SebasLee/Amazon-Assesment/README.md

 <img src="./images/newRequest.jpeg" />
 <br></br>

 Any additions or deletions to the code can be reviewed and compared.
 The green square indicates the route the copied repository's code will take to reach the original repository.
-Ensure that the branch locations are correct to receive the "Able to merge" prompt.
+Ensure that the branch names are correct to receive the "Able to merge" prompt.
 If there are no other errors, click on the create pull request button to send the request to the original repository owner.
 <br></br>
 <img src="./images/newCompare.jpeg" />
 <br></br>